kkira07/Mesh-creation-from-3D-LIDAR-point-cloud/README.md

 <img src="https://github.com/kkira07/Szakdolgozat/blob/main/output/code_model.png?raw=true" width="600" height="360" alt="Model produced by the code">
 </p>
 <p align="center">
-The original point cloud (upper left), the model made by hand in Blender (upper right), and the model produced by this code (bottom).
+The original point cloud (1), the model made by hand in Blender (2), and the model produced by this code (3).
 </p>